Auroratide/auroratide.com/content/posts/meet-kafka/content.md

 In Kafka's world, these "mailboxes" are called **topics**.
 Each topic is essentially an event stream; one topic could be used for customer purchases, a different topic for account creations, and so forth.

-TODO REDO THE PARAGRAPHS HERE
-A big benefit of topics is that it facilitates the _decoupling_ of the producers and consumers from each other and from Kafka.
-Software systems must evolve all the time to meet the ever-shifting demands of the market; systems where the producers have to know their consumers or vice versa are very troublesome to evolve.
+Rather than talk to the producers directly, consumers **subscribe** to topics in order to process the events within them.
+A big benefit of this model is that it facilitates the _decoupling_ of the producers and consumers.
+Since the communication happens via Kafka, the mediator, producers and consumers can evolve independently, and new producers and consumers can be introduced to the system without requiring direct modification of any other system.

-Imagine if every time a company introduces a new app with which customers could make purchases that every single downstream system had to accomodate that app.
-It would be a nightmare!
-Kafka and topics help avoid

 <point-compilation-view using="kirks-goals" highlight="1"></point-compilation-view>